 Now that you know more about the different types of grief, if you feel that you’re experiencing something you need help with, it’s important to recognize that these feelings are normal.
 You can seek help for your grief through therapy, by joining a grief support group, or by looking online for other resources.

 Online therapy can be extremely helpful in overcoming grief.
-You can learn grief therapy techniques and identify any behaviors or thought patterns that are keeping you from moving through your grief in a healthy manner.
+In online grief counseling, you can learn grief therapy techniques and identify any behaviors or thought patterns that are keeping you from moving through your grief in a healthy manner.
 With the right help, you can learn how to manage grief, recover from it, and be able to move on.

 1. THE GRIEF EXPERIENCE Types of Grief and Loss.
 National Hospice Foundation. https://www.nhpco.org/about-nhpco/patients-and-caregivers/the-grief-experience/types-of-grief-and-loss/.
 Accessed August 28, 2021.